A Scalable Bayesian Spatiotemporal Model for Water Level Predictions using a Nearest Neighbor Gaussian Process Approach: Methodology

-The presented NNGP was formulated as a zero-centred distribution but it is trivial to shift the mean to accommodate a non-zero centred process.
+The presented NNGP was formulated following a zero-mean distribution that models a pure spatial process (noise-free observation).
+However, this assumption is not restrictive.
+The mean of the spatial process can easily be shifted, and the framework can naturally be extended to handle noisy data by incorporating an additional error term in the likelihood, as is commonly done in traditional GPs \citep{Rasmussen2005}.
 Furthermore, the process can be simply extended to a space-time setting, with the incorporation of a separable spatiotemporal covariance structure, as detailed in Section~\ref{subsec: Spatiotemporal model}.